 Getting a Vietnam tourist visa prior to arriving in Vietnam

-You may apply for a Vietnam tourist visa in person or through the mail with the Vietnam Embassy in Washington, DC, or any of the Vietnam Consulate Offices around the United States (Houston, New York, San Francisco).
+You may apply for a visa for Vietnam for US citizens in person or through the mail with the Vietnam Embassy in Washington, DC, or any of the Vietnam Consulate Offices around the United States (Houston, New York, San Francisco).
 You will need the following documents for a Vietnam tourist visa:

 - Vietnam tourist visa application form.